Looking for a mind-blowing, captivating and enthralling summer festival? In Edinburgh, you’re spoilt for choice!

 discovering both prize-winning and emerging writers.

-Celebrating the written word, literature and ideas, this year’s Edinburgh International Book Festival includes over 500 events for adults and children.
-Authors, writers, campaigners and politicians from over 40 countries will be taking to stages to share stories, ideas and views.
+Celebrating the written word, literature and ideas, Edinburgh International Book Festival includes over 500 events for adults and children.
+Authors, writers, campaigners and politicians from over 40 countries take to stages to share stories, ideas and views.

-Explore Edinburgh International Book Festival between 09 and 24 August 2025.
+Edinburgh International Book Festival will return in August 2026.

 Edinburgh International Film Festival